zuozhenggh/learning-library/developer-library/cloud-native/springboot-adb-react/frontend/frontend.md

 6. Make sure **git** is installed; if not please follow the instructions @ `https://bit.ly/3DXyjiL`.

 ## **Task 1**: Configure API.js
-In this task you will edit API.js to point to the correct endpoint that will be allowed to access the APIs used in your application
+In this task you will edit API.js to point to the correct endpoint that has been been allowed (in the previous lab) to access the APIs used in your application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).